Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Problem Formulation

-Now consider a system under a replay attack.
-Let $y_t^r$ denote sensor measurements corresponding to normal operations, and $u_t'$ and $y_t'$ denote the manipulated control actions and sensor measurements, respectively.
-A replay attack at time $t$ requires that $u_t'=u_t+a$ and $y_t'=y_t^r$.
 As shown in \cite{danLi}, replay attacks can be detected by monitoring the covariance matrix of the residuals $r_t$.
 Using this approach, let $\sigma^i$ be a random variable representing the probability of an alarm triggered by region $i$.
 That is, $\sigma^i=1$ if a replay attack is detected and $\sigma^i=0$ otherwise.
 We define $\hat{\sigma}^i$ as the ground truth that represents whether a replay attack is indeed underway.
 There are two classic errors that can occur in this setting.
 Type-I error, $\alpha$, represents the probability of a false alarm, i.e., the algorithm triggers an alarm when there is no attack.
 The Type-II error, $\beta$, represents the probability of a false negative, i.e., where the detection algorithm fails to detect a true replay attack.
-These errors can be defined more formally in terms of a region $i$ as follows.
+These errors can be defined more formally in terms of a region $i$ as follows

 In Equations \eqref{eq:al}, \eqref{eq:be} $\hat{\sigma}^i=1$ in the event the system is truly under a replay attack whereas $\hat{\sigma}^i=0$ otherwise.